mvs-develop/dev.bitshares.works/docs/intro/architectures.rst

 Bitshares Block Explorer
 -------------------------------

-BitShares Explorer shows BitShares Blockchain information.
-You can observe BitShares Blockchain *Health* Status (head_block_num, head_block_age, chain_id, etc.), how transactions processing, assets volume, and members.
+DNA Explorer shows DNA Blockchain information.
+You can observe DNA Blockchain *Health* Status (head_block_num, head_block_age, chain_id, etc.), how transactions processing, assets volume, and members.

 If you would like to see more detailed information, the Open Explorer offers other information tabs (i.e., Operations, Proxies, Markets, SmartCoins, UIAs, and Holders) to view.